FAFSA Form Updates

 If students have a negative SAI, will they get a higher Pell Grant?

 Students with a negative or 0 SAI will be eligible for the maximum Pell Grant.
-The difference is that the negative -1,500 SAI indicates the student has a higher need than the student with 0 SAI, being eligible for other grants, if available, like Federal Supplemental Educational Opportunity Grant (FSEOG).
+The difference is that the negative -1,500 SAI indicates the student has a higher need than the student with 0 SAI, being eligible for other grants, if available, like Federal Supplemental Educational Opportunity Grant (FSEOG) or institutional need-based aid.

-If the family size is manually adjusted, will the SAI only be calculated based on the size drawn from the taxes?
+If the family size on the FAFSA form is manually updated, will the SAI only be calculated based on the size drawn from the taxes?

 The SAI will be based on the family size that the family entered, if different from the taxes.
 Students may have to provide additional information if selected for verification.